Jesse (JesseTheReader)

 292 reviews2 followers

 The book was very heart breaking and a strong reminder of how innocent people always suffer the most from war.
 As sad as Sadako's story is, I also found it to be very inspiring.
 Even though her life was unfairly short, she impacted so many people and has become a symbol of peace.
-I have to say though that the writing style and choice of words wasn't always for me.
-But the book was still very moving and thought provoking.

 Mary